vaishnavi2408/CodeWithHarry/README.md

 A gift to codewithharry

-This is website is a cleary a gift to Harry Bhai, so happy for him.
+This is website is a clearly a gift to Harry Bhai, so happy for him.